Extrajudicial political persecution, Dec 1969 (11.13)

 OMSK

-Yelena Georgiyevna Krupko, aged forty.
 As a result of polio contracted in childhood, her arms and legs are paralysed and she moves around on crutches only with the greatest difficulty.
-She graduated from the Arts Faculty of Omsk [Odessa?]
-University and worked there for eighteen years as an assistant in the Russian literature department.
+She graduated from the Arts Faculty of the University and worked there for 18 years as an assistant in the Russian literature department.

-She was dismissed from her post in the spring of 1969 for letting friends read copies of Alexander Solzhenitsyn‘s letter to the [4th] Congress [of the Writers’ Union in 1967] and the final pleas of Andrei Sinyavsky and Yuly Daniel at their trial.
+In spring 1969, Krupko was dismissed from her post for letting friends read copies of Alexander Solzhenitsyn‘s letter to the 4th Congress of the Writers’ Union (1967) and the final pleas of Andrei Sinyavsky and Yuly Daniel at their 1966 trial.

 RIGA

-Professor Plotkin, doctor of physical and mathematical sciences, head of the Algebra Department at the University of Latvia and academic supervisor to Ilya Rips, has been dismissed from his post.
+Professor Plotkin, D.Sc. (physical & mathematical sciences), head of the Algebra Department at the University of Latvia, has been dismissed from his post.

 TALLINN

-Andres Ekhin, assistant chief editor of the paper Sirp i Vazar [Hammer and Sickle] has been dismissed from his post after manuscripts of his were confiscated from someone at the border.
+Andres Ekhin, assistant chief editor of the newspaper Sirp i Vazar [Hammer & Sickle] has been dismissed from his post after manuscripts of his were confiscated from someone at the border.